StackVista/stackstate-docs/use/perspectives/filters.md

 ## Filter Events

-You can use the View Filters panel to filter the type of events shown in the [Events Perspective](event-perspective.md).
+You can use the View Filters pane to filter the type of events shown in the [Events Perspective](event-perspective.md).

 ## Filter Traces